 1. Make the minimum payments

 It’s OK to make the minimum payments during the draw period as long as you’re keeping tabs on when the draw period ends and what your payments might look like once it does.
-It’s not uncommon for monthly payments to more than double once the repayment period hits.
+It’s common for monthly payments to more than double once the repayment period hits, though, so make sure you have enough room in your budget to comfortably afford the higher amount.

 2. Pay more than the minimum payment during the draw period

-During the draw period, you often only need to make interest payments on the amount you borrow.
-However, you’ll generally have the option to pay down the principal balance as well — this can help ease any whiplash you might feel when you enter the repayment period.
+During the draw period, you usually won’t be forced to make more than the minimum interest payments on the amount you borrow.
+However, you’ll likely have the option to pay down the principal balance as well — and doing so can help ease any whiplash you might feel when you enter the repayment period.

 Watch out for prepayment penalties

 It can pay to double-check your loan paperwork for prepayment penalties, which some HELOCs have.
-These are usually a fee charged when you pay off the credit line in full, but in some cases can apply to making more than your scheduled payment.
+The penalty is an additional fee that’s charged when you pay off the credit line in full.
+In some cases, these fees can also apply when you make more than your scheduled payment.

 3. Convert to a fixed-rate loan